 Learn the language faster

 Get the opportunity to travel overseas and try out your language skills with native speakers.
 In-country language programs are available if you study Spanish as a major sequence.
+For six weeks you will study the Spanish language and culture in its own environment while gaining course credit.

 Research with us